frouty/freepbx_config/README.md

 Then you need to get the file out; go to File > Export.
 Use “Other uncompressed files” > Options, set “Headers” to WAV and Encoding to “U-law”.
 Change the extension of filename to ulaw.
+Finally, I have found it necessary to boost the sound.
+You can do this by going to the "Effect" menu, then select "Amplify..."
+In my case, I set my "Amplification (db)" to 12-15.
+For some reason, that sounds a bit loud at my computer, but it sounds fine when it is uploaded to my PBX.
 Upload du fichier dans asterisk
 On peut aussi le convertir dans asterisk avec `file convert /full/path/before.ulaw /full/path/after.g729`